Theoretical Basis for a Solution to the Cosmological Constant Problem: The current situation

-where $u^\alpha$ is the tangent to a timelike geodesic and $\tau$ is the proper time of an observer following that geodesic.
-Here we consider only quantum expectation values of the stress-energy tensor averaged over the entire worldline of the observer, rather than idealized measurements at a point.
-Consequently, this inequality does seem to allow the presence of large negative energies over relatively large regions if there is compensation by a larger amount of positive energy somewhere on the observer's path.
-It is not entirely clear however if even this relaxed positive energy condition is respected by the predictions of quantum field theory.
-Nevertheless it turns out that the theory places strong limits on the values of negative energy density which can actually be observed.
-Ford, Roman and Pfenning \cite{Ford-1} \cite{Ford-2} \cite{Pfenning-1} \cite{Pfenning-2} have found inequalities which constrain the duration and magnitude of negative energy densities for various fields and spacetime configurations.
-They show that for quantized, free, massless scalar fields in four-dimensional Minkowski space, the renormalized energy density written in covariant form obeys
+Nevertheless, it turns out that the theory places strong limits on the values of negative energy density which can actually be observed.
+Ford, Roman and Pfenning have found inequalities \cite{Ford-1} \cite{Ford-2} \cite{Pfenning-1} \cite{Pfenning-2} which constrain the duration and magnitude of negative energy densities for various fields and spacetime configurations.
+They show that for quantized, free, massless scalar fields in four-dimensional Minkowski space, the renormalized energy density , written in covariant, form obeys the following equation

 for a static observer who samples the energy density by time-averaging it against a Lorentzian function with characteristic width $\tau_0$.
-Basically this means that the more negative energy there is in a given interval, the shorter this interval must be.
-This can be seen to drastically limit the consequences of those negative energy densities predicted by quantum field theory, in particular for what regards the ability to use those states of matter to achieve faster than light space travel or generate other such paradoxes (in section \ref{section:05} we will challenge the idea that negative action matter could actually be used to produce such inconsistencies even in the absence of those limitations).
-But again we must admit that we cannot simply rule out the existence of negative energy states even though their observation may be severely restricted in the context of a theory that does not explicitly involve such states.
+Basically, this means that the more negative energy there is in a given interval, the shorter this interval must be.
+This can be seen to drastically limit the consequences of the negative energy densities which are allowed by quantum field theory, in particular for what regards the ability to use those states of matter to achieve causality-violating paradoxes or violations of the second law of thermodynamics (in section \ref{sec:3} I will challenge the idea that negative-action matter could actually be used to produce such inconsistencies even in the absence of those limitations).
+But again, one must admit that it is not possible to simply rule out the existence of negative energy states even though their observation appears to be severely restricted in the context of a theory that does not explicitly involve such states.

+Unlike quantum field theory, classical physics doesn't predict the existence of negative energy densities (although there is no a priori reason why it would forbid them).
+But it turns out that, even in a classical framework, some form of negative energy must sometimes be taken into account.
+This is the case with bound systems , for which the total energy is smaller than the energy at rest of their constituent subsystems.
+As those bound systems have lower energy after they are formed, they must emit energy during the process of their formation and consequently they can be considered as physically different from the sum of their parts.
+This is possible only if we assume that the energy of the attractive field maintaining them together contributes negatively to their total energy.